KapitalWise/kw_sc_api_docs/_api/goalSubscriptions_add.md

 parameters:
   - name: user
     content: User id of the subscriber
-  - name: goalRecommendation
+  - name: goalSuggestion
-    content: The goal recommendation chosen by the user
+    content: The goal suggestion chosen by the user
   - name: nudge
     content: Whether the user wants to be nudged for funding approval